Matosinhos: Religious architecture

-There are several examples of religious arquitecture and monuments in the city of Matosinhos.
+There are several examples of religious architecture and monuments in the city of Matosinhos.
 The Church of Bom Jesus of Matosinhos (Igreja do Bom Jesus de Matosinhos) is the city's mother church and it houses the Bom Jesus figure, a 12th century depiction of Christ, with one eye turned to Heaven and the other to Earth.
 It was built in the mid-16th century and remodeled in the 18th century in Baroque style by architect Nicolau Nasoni.
 It features a façade with twin bell towers and a gilded high altar.
 To the west of the church lies the Pelourinho de Matosinhos, a former 17th-century pillory, now replaced by a Latin cross, preserving only its shaft and base.
 By the sea, lies the Padrão do Bom Jesus de Matosinhos a pillared cross sheltered by a tiled domed canopy depicting the Crucifixion.

 In Leça do Balio, lies the remains of the former Monastery of Leça do Balio, which functioned as the first headquarters of the Knights Hospitaller in Portugal in the early 12th century.
 Out of the monastery remains a Gothic church resembling a fortified structure with a prominent tower and machicolations.
 Nearby lies the Cruzeiro de Leça do Balio, a cross bearing the figure of Christ on a pillar featuring a Gothic inscription the Coelho family coat of arms.
 Both the church and the cross are classified as National Monuments.